NVIDIA-Omniverse/configurator-samples/README.md

 Details can be seen by editing the scripts/cache/generate_validate_cache.bat file.

+### Generate Variant Data
+***Write all variants in the stage to a json file.***<br>
+(*scripts/cache/create_variant_json_data.py*)<br>
+Finds all variants and writes them to a json file.
+You can then edit this file and remove variant sets, variants, and/or entire prim entries.
+This lets you author which options get set and subsequently cached out.
+You may have a lot of variants that are not in use.
+Just make sure to use the variant data json file as input for both caching and validation which is the default in the batch file (if the variant data file does not exist the run variants script will skip the variant data input).

 ### Run Variants
 ***Run all variants in a stage awaiting the stage to be ready between each variant being set.***<br>
 (*scripts/cache/run_variants.py*)<br>
 Finds all variants and runs through them.
 Waits the stage to be ready before each new one is set.
 If a caching graph is found (`OmniGraph` prim with name `CacheGeneration`), a signal (`GenerateCache`) is emitted for the graph to receive and to run through the authored options.
 This lets you author which options get ran and cached out.
 You may have a lot of variants that are not in use.
+Another mechanism to minimize the cache size if you are dealing with a lot of unused variants in the variant data input file that can be generated with the script above, edited, and used as an input here.

 ### Copy Configurator
 ***Copy the configurator to another folder on the local disk.***<br>